ionuttbara/melody_windows/README.md

 ##### 3rd Party Software Optimization
 > In this part i have a research to disable 3rd party Updaters , metrics and telemetry.
+> Some config!
-> Some configurations are policies and be found to [admx.help].
+urations are policies and be found to [admx.help].

  | Applied Tweak | Description | Required Windows Version |
 | ------ | ------ |------ |